Association for Logic Programming (ALP)

 A meeting proposal is essentially a kind of sales job to the EC.
 They have to be convinced that, of the alternatives available, yours will be the best for the LP community.

-If you are asked to organize it, then you will be appointed General Conference Chair, and the EC will choose and appoint a Program Chair for it.
+If you are asked to organize it, then you will be appointed General Conference Chair, and the EC will choose and appoint a Program Chair or team of Program Chairs for it.
 You will be asked to prepare a budget for the meeting.
-Examples of previous budgets are available from the conference coordinator (CC), Marco Gavanelli.
+Examples of previous budgets are available from the ALP conference coordinator.